The prestigious Mayo Clinic estimates that out of 325 million people who live in the US, approximately 100 million suffer from fatty liver disease.

 These enzymes are released when the liver is compromised and is literally spilling unfiltered contaminants and proteins back into the blood stream.

-While not 100% accurate, analyzing symptoms with liver enzymes is safer than a biopsy, less expensive than other methods, and still gives you a good idea what’s going on inside your body.
+While not perfect, analyzing symptoms along with liver enzyme levels is is safer than a biopsy, less expensive than other methods, and still gives you a good idea what’s going on inside your body.

 Your doctor will help you figure out which test is best for you, but if you suspect fatty liver, please take it seriously and do what you need to do in order to find out the truth, even if you do have to have a biopsy or expensive test.